Mindfulness and Heartfulness

 What I offer

-Heather runs mindfulness for health and wellbeing (based on the pioneering MBSR/MBCT) 4 and 8 session workshops and mindfulness in schools project .dotb-Foundations and pawsb (7-11 years old) course in the Colchester and Stour Valley area and is a Senior Consultant with Potential Project delivering their Corporate Based Mindfulness Programme (CBMT) in the workplace.
-Tailored taster sessions available for Schools and local businesses, please contact me to find out more.
-Please also see my Heartfulness page too!
+I run mindfulness for health and wellbeing (based on the pioneering MBSR/MBCT) 4 and 8 session workshops, Finding peace in a frantic world workshops and mindfulness in schools project .dotb-Foundations and pawsb (7-11 years old) courses.
+Tailored taster sessions available for Schools and businesses.

 There are many scientific research studies into the benefits of mindfulness, with more and more research conducted each year.
 Scientifically validated studies into mindfulness meditation, specifically MBSR and MBCT have found: